benschaf/gipfel-lerner/README.md

 - As an **admin**, I want to be able to add, edit, and delete tutors so that I can manage the platform.
 - As an **admin**, I want to be able to view and manage user accounts so that I can ensure the security of the platform.
-- As a **provider**, I want the site to Employ Search Engine Optimisation (SEO) techniques to improve audience reach.
+- As a **Site Owner**, I want the site to Employ Search Engine Optimisation (SEO) techniques to improve audience reach.
 (Compare LO3 in Code Institute Project Requirements)

 - NOT MVP As an **admin**, I want to be able to view and manage bookings and payments so that I can ensure the smooth operation of the platform.

 ### Marketing and Business Strategy

-- As a **provider**, I want to have a Facebook Business Page to promote the site and attract more users.
+- As a **Site Owner**, I want to have a Facebook Business Page to promote the site and attract more users.
 (Compare LO5 in Code Institute Project Requirements)
-- As a **provider**, I want to provide a Newsletter to keep site visitors informed about new features and updates.
+- As a **Site Owner**, I want to provide a Newsletter to keep site visitors informed about new features and updates.
 (Compare LO5 in Code Institute Project Requirements)
-- As a **provider**, I want to hava a documentation of the ecommerce business model.
+- As a **Site Owner**, I want to hava a documentation of the ecommerce business model.
 (Compare LO6 in Code Institute Project Requirements)
 -->

 ### Future Features